Systems Research Assistant

 during the summer

-of my sophomore year and published my first paper.
+of my sophomore year and co-authored my first paper.
 Later, I joined my advisor, Jeffrey

 Foster, in researching path-sensitive programming languages and type-inferencing for dynamic